 IAMCR is a global professional association of media and communication researchers.
-It is supported by the voluntary contributions of many people, including more than 80 Section and Working Group chairs and deputies, 30 members of its International Council, a five-member Executive Board, many members of various committees and task forces, and almost 2,000 active members.
+It is supported by the voluntary contributions of many people, including more than 80 Section and Working Group chairs and deputies, 30 members of its International Council, a five-member Executive Board, many members of various committees and task forces, and more than 2,700 active members.

 The association promotes media and communication research throughout the world, addressing socio-political, technological, policy and cultural processes.
 Its members include individuals and institutions from more than 100 countries across all continents.
 The strong academic and professional experience of its members and their diverse geographical and cultural origins are the main strengths of the association.